 When this is written the last form of antibiotic known to work on all bacteria is now being used in India for chicken production.
 Because of this, it is simply a matter of time until a bacteria strain which is immune to all forms of antibiotics will emerge, threatening a global pandemic.

-When Will Clean Meat be Commercially Available?
+When Will It Be Commercially Available?

-The production cost of clean meat has continued to drop since 2013 when a 250.000 dollar hamburger was made as a publicity stunt.
+The production cost of cultured meat has continued to drop since 2013 when a 250.000 dollar hamburger was made as a publicity stunt.
 Today it is almost down to a point which is competitive with the cost of producing meat traditionally.

 Further development should see the production price drop even further.
-It is estimated that lab-grown meat will be widely available in the year 2020 and with increases in mass production, it could mean that clean meat will, in the end, be far cheaper than regular meat.
+It is estimated that lab-grown meat will be widely available in the year 2020 and with increases in mass production, it could mean that cultured meat will, in the end, be far cheaper than regular meat.

 How Can I Help Make This Real?

-By spreading the word you can help others understand that this technology is, in fact, a world-changing endeavor which will finally end humanities need to slaughter animals for meat.
+By spreading the word you can help others understand that this technology is, in fact, a world-changing endeavor which will finally end humanity's need to slaughter animals for meat.
 So please share this article wherever you think it is appropriate.

 Finally, voicing your support will make it harder for opposing lobby groups to delay the adoption of this technology.

 - Carolyn S. Mattick, Amy E. Landis, Braden R. Allenby, and Nicholas J. Genovese.
 Anticipatory Life Cycle Analysis of In Vitro Biomass Cultivation for Cultured Meat Production in the United States.
 Environ Sci Technol.
 2015, 49 (19),11941–11949.